rixx/books.rixx.de/data/reviews/paul-maar/ein-sams-fur-martin-taschenbier/index.md

   text: The previous book in the series.
 - book: paul-maar/eine-woche-voller-samstage
   text: The first book in the series.
+- book: eliezer-yudkowsky/harry-potter-and-the-methods-of-rationality
+  text: For more superpowered nerd kids, if you can sand the smugness.
+- book: michael-ende/the-neverending-story
+  text: Superpowered nerd kid, but less smug and more thoughtful.
 review:
   date_read:
   - 2001-08-01